-- 1. RDBN EOC activates and assess the emergency situation. - provide: - a recommendation for a Declaration of SOLE; - \blacktriangleright geographic area of event; - details and nature of the event; and - > the extent and risk to public and infrastructure.
-The Policy Group Liaison will work with the Chair to engage the Policy Group. - be the an Evacuation Alert or a SOLE and/or Evacuation Order. - 4.
-As soon as approval is received from the Chair.
-EOC staff will forward the documentation to the PREOC which is then provided to the Solicitor General.
+- 1. RDBN EOC activates and assess the emergency situation. - 2.
+The Policy Liaison or EOC Director will contact the RDBN Chair for Emergency Briefing.
+Staff will provide: - a recommendation for a Declaration of SOLE; - geographic area of event; - > details and nature of the event; and - > the extent and risk to public and infrastructure.

+The Policy Group Liaison will work with the Chair to engage the Policy Group.

+- 3. EOC Staff will prepare and provide the Chair with all documentation required for signature.
+This will be the an Evacuation Alert or a SOLE and/or Evacuation Order. - 4.
+As soon as approval is received from the Chair, EOC staff will forward the documentation to the PREOC which is then provided to the Solicitor General.